sudoflux/bootstrap/README.md

 - **🔄 Consistency**: Same configuration across all your machines
 - **✨ Convenience**: Simplified SSH between all your systems
 - **🔌 Integration**: Built-in support for UDM/UDM Pro/UDM SE configurations
-- **🛡️ Security**: No SSH keys stored in repositories, only connection information
+- **🛡️ Security**: Stores host configurations in the secure `ssh_hosts` directory, completely separate from your private keys
 - **📊 Scalability**: Works great with 2 machines or 20+ machines
 - **🔁 Idempotent**: Safe to run multiple times
+- **🧰 Adaptable**: Works on Linux, macOS, and even in special environments like Proxmox

+## 🔒 Security Details

+The SSH Hosts Manager is carefully designed with security in mind:

+- ✅ Private SSH keys are **never** shared or stored in the repository
+- ✅ Only connection information (hostnames, IP addresses, usernames) is synchronized
+- ✅ Host configurations are stored in a dedicated `ssh_hosts` directory, not in `.ssh`
+- ✅ Automatically manages `.gitignore` to protect sensitive files
+- ✅ Sets proper file permissions (600) on SSH configuration files

 ## 📝 License